-Tax implications on investment plans in India
+Tax implications on short-term investment plans in India

 When you are planning your investments and finances, it is imperative to consider the impact of taxation on your capital too.
 For example, deposits are applicable for TDS if the interest income on your FD exceeds Rs.
 40,000 in a financial year (Rs.
 50,000 if you are a senior citizen).
 The profits you make from mutual funds are also governed by different tax regulations.

 Mostly, all kinds of debt mutual funds attract short-term capital gains tax and long-term capital gains tax.
 All these taxes have an impact on the returns your investment is gathering, so be mindful of the taxation aspect as well.